jtl-transit/busdecomp/README.md

 configured for the appropriate region and running locally.
 Instructions for installing and configuring Valhalla are included in a [readme file](valhalla_readme.md).

+This program was written for Python 3.9, and required packages are available in [requirements.txt](requirements.txt).

+Please contact Nick Caros (caros@mit.edu) with any questions.